bigomics/omicsplayground-doc/modules/mod1_datatab.rst

 Sample table
 --------------------------------------------------------------------------------
-More detailed information about the samples is reported in the ``sample table``.
+More detailed information about the samples and comparisons are reported under the ``sample table`` section.

 .. figure:: figures/ug.009.png
     :align: center